CFC-Servers/gm_express/README.md

 # 🚄 Express
-A lightning-fast networking library for Garry's Mod that allows you to quickly send large amounts of data betwen server/client with ease.
+A lightning-fast networking library for Garry's Mod that allows you to quickly send large amounts of data between server/client with ease.

 Seriously, [it's really easy](#Usage)!